-Adaptive Sports Iowa and the Ames Convention and Visitors Bureau have hosted four national events: 2012 & 2016 National Beep Baseball World Series, 2014 National Junior Disability Championships, and the 2014 National Goalball Championships.
+Adaptive Sports Iowa and the Ames Convention and Visitors Bureau have hosted four national events: the 2012 & 2016 National Beep Baseball World Series, 2014 National Junior Disability Championships, and the 2014 National Goalball Championships.

 ASI manages and supports the only recognized adaptive RAGBRAI (Register’s Annual Great Bicycle Ride Across Iowa) Team.
-ASI provided ADA lodging and rider support for the seven day ride across Iowa.
+ASI provided ADA lodging and rider support for the seven-day ride across Iowa.